manasa-arun/python/content/en/Tips/elif-keyword-in-python.md

 ---
-title: "elif keyword in python"
+title: "Python 'elif' keyword usage, examples"
 description: "The 'elif' keyword is one of the keyword out of thirty-five keywords in python"
 date: "2022-09-09T8:30:05+09:00"
 draft: false
-link: "python elif keyword"
+link: "'elif' keyword"
 author: "harika"
 ---

-## introduction to keywords:

-`Keywords` are python reserved words.
-We cannot use them as constants or variables or any other identifier names. we have Thirty-five keywords in python.

-## list of the Python keywords:

-False               class               from                or None                continue            global              pass True                def                 if                  raise and                 del                 import              return as                  elif                in                  try assert              else                is                  while async               except              lambda              with await               finally             nonlocal            yield break               for                 not

-## `elif` keyword in python
+## python `elif` keyword

 1. The `elif ` keyword is a control flow type of keyword in python.